18F/join.tts.gsa.gov/pages/positions/site-lead.md

 ### Key objective #1: You will provide strategic and operational leadership to optimize enterprise productivity and the delivery of high-impact work across the enterprise.
 - Monitor productivity (revenue and non-revenue work) to ensure CoE teams are hitting their optimization and billing goals
 - Assume responsibility for tracking all action items to completion, using existing tools and proposing the implementation of new processes when necessary
-- Ensure continued technical and user centered design excellence in each CoE.
+- Ensure continued technical and user centered design excellence in each CoE
 - Collect feedback to discuss successes and challenges, and share patterns and key feedback with C-Suite executives as appropriate
 - Facilitate and support the sharing of knowledge, tools, assets, and code across the CoE’s
 - Act as a liaison between CoE teams and executive partner agency staff